FoalTS/foal/docs/docs/file-system/upload-and-download-files.md

 ## File Uploads

 Files can be uploaded using `multipart/form-data` requests.
-The `@ValidateMultipartFormDataBody` hook parses the request body, validates the submitted fields and files and **save them in streaming** to your local or Cloud storage.
+The `@ParseAndValidateFiles` hook parses the request body, validates the submitted fields and files and **save them in streaming** to your local or Cloud storage.
 It also provides the ability to create file buffers if you wish.

 :::info